sagemath/trac_to_gh/Issue 245.md

 # Issue 245: a bunch of random notebook improvement ideas

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/245

 Original creator: was